Shikhar1234567/Shikhar1234567/README.md

 - 👋 Hi, I’m Shikhar Srivastav.
 - 👀 I’m interested in DBMS and web development.
 - 🌱 I’m currently learning full stack web development using MERN stack.
 - 💞️ I’m not ready or perfect enough to collaborate right now but i'll be soon.
+Wait one more month.
 - 📫 Whatsapp me at 7275075721.

 <!---